 As their name implies, ad groups are groups of ads that have been organized and categorized by semantic relevance.
 This means that your ad groups’ keywords should be organized by their meaning.
 For example, if you run a clothing and apparel store, Ad Group 1a might be comprised of keywords relating to hats and scarves, while Ad Group 1b might focus exclusively on jackets and coats.
 Finally, you can see that each Ad Group has its own keywords, as well as two individual ads that feature the semantically related keywords of that ad group.

-Structuring an AdWords account in this way offers a range of benefits.
+Structuring an Google Ads account in this way offers a range of benefits.
 Not only does this approach make managing your account easier, it also ensures your ads and their related ad groups are as relevant as possible.
 This, in turn, means that your ads will be shown to the right people, at the right time, in the right place.
 There are other considerations to be taken into account besides account structure when it comes to the visibility of your ads, such as bidding strategies, keyword match type, and other targeting parameters, but structuring your account logically and semantically should be the first step in any Google ads optimization workflow.

 For more details on how to optimally structure your account, check out the last guide to Google Ads account structure you’ll ever need.

 There are a number of ways to control your AdWords costs by optimizing various settings and targeting options in your account.

 Despite their name, negative keywords are not keywords with negative connotations, but rather keywords that an advertiser may not want their ads to appear alongside in user searches.

 For example, say you run a gardening supply store.
 You’re planning your first campaign, and it’s time to select which keywords you want to bid on.
 Surely any keyword that includes the phrase “garden” is relevant, right?